Vonage-Community/video-api-web-samples/Bidirectional-Audio-Connector/README.md

 > Note: On the "Create a new codespace" screen, under "Dev container configuration" please select "Bidirectional audio connector"

-Enter your credentials in `config.js` and the application will work.
+Enter your server's URL in `config.js` and the application will work.

 ## Running the App